marcoacquati/Advanced-programming-of-interactive-systems/README.md

 When either player's life points become 0, the game ends.

 ## Implemented functionalities
-* GUI
+* The graphical user interface of the game
-* Interactivity: dynamically showing the details of the card when mouse hovering on the card
+* Interactivity: dynamically showing the details of the card when mouse hovering on the card; the feature that enables user to change the position of a card already placed on the board;
-//to be added
+user controlling the phase of the game; choose the card

 * The backend logical according to the rules of the game

 ## Run the project